joe-mccann-dev/selenium-python-example/README.md

 To run, clone this repo,
+  1. Ensure selenium and Chrome webdriver are installed locally.
-  1. `cd selenium-python-example`
+  2. `cd selenium-python-example`
-  2. `python example_navigator.py`
+  3. `python example_navigator.py`